Drivetrain#

 Motors and/or Motor Groups must be created first before they can be used to create an object with the drivetrain Class constructor.

-// Construct a 2-Motor drivetrain "Drivetrain" with the
+// Build a 2-motor drivetrain with those motors

 If making a 4-Motor Drivetrain, you need to create the Motors separately before grouping them into a Motor Group.

-// Construct a 4-Motor drivetrain "Drivetrain" with the
+// Build a 4-motor drivetrain with those motors

 This Drivetrain object will be used in all subsequent examples throughout this API documentation when referring to drivetrain class methods.